 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.

-Travel to Palestine and Israel has - like elsewhere - paused for the time-being.
-In the meantime, we are hosting virtual events with our partners in Palestine and Israel.
-If you want to be the first to hear the news when we resume our tours, receive invites to our online events, or hear about the latest developments, then please sign up.
+We are now resuming travel to Palestine and Israel, with our first tour scheduled to take part in May.
+If you wish to hear about our planned trips, receive invites to our online events, or hear about the latest developments, then please sign up.